dpsutton/resize-window/readme.md

 accepted to ELPA or something (I'm not too sure about all of the differences, ELPA, MELPA, marmalade, etc.

+I've submitted for elpa and have a pending request to have copyright assigned.
+Until then, just drop it into your load path.
+I've found the following keybinding to be really nice:
+`(global-set-key (kbd "C-c ;") 'resize-window)`.
+This keeps your fingers on the home row, especially if you've remapped the caps lock key to control.

 But, just run `M-x resize-window`.
 There are only a few commands to learn, and they mimic the normal motions in emacs.